craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/users-groups/putting-it-all-together.rst

 #.
 Click on the **Save** button.

-For more information about role mappings, please see: :ref:`newIa-role-mappings`
+For more information about role mappings, please see: :ref:`role-mappings`

 ------------------
 Adding permissions